mllngtn/edmill-11ty/src/index.md

 ---

 <p>
     Hello there!
-My name's Ed Millington, and I'm a front-end developer based in Vancouver, British Columbia.
+My name's Ed Millington.
+I'm a front-end developer based in Vancouver, British Columbia.
 </p>
 <p>
     This is a great place to find out more <a href="#">about me</a> and my work.